Asian shares track Wall Street gains on cooling inflation | Business

 Shares advanced on Thursday in Asia after benchmarks closed at three-month highs on Wall Street as investors cheered a report showing inflation cooled more than expected in July.

-The S and P 500 surged 2.1 per cent on expectations that slower inflation will mean the Federal Reserve may moderate its interest rates hikes.
+The S and P 500 surged 2.1 percent on expectations that slower inflation will mean the Federal Reserve may moderate its interest rate hikes.

 The Southeast Asian country's economy has been hard hit by the pandemic, which ravaged its all-important tourism sector.

+"It's of course great to see the latest inflation print come lower-than-expected, but first, one data point doesn't make a trend, and we had a similar surprise earlier this year, but then inflation spiked to fresh multi-decade highs the following month,'' Ipek Ozkardeskaya of Swissquote Bank said in a report.

+She noted that softer energy prices were the main factor tempering inflation, while prices for food, housing, and wages pushed higher.

-On Wall Street, the S and P 500 rose 87.77 points to 4,210.24, hitting its highest levels since early May.
-It is now nearly 15 per cent above its mid-June low.
+On Wall Street, the S and P 500 rose 87.77 points on Wednesday to 4,210.24, hitting its highest level since early May.
+It is now nearly 15 percent above its mid-June low.

-Lower prices for gasoline and oil helped tempered inflation in July.
-But excluding that and volatile food prices, so-called "core inflation" held steady last month, at 5.9 per cent, instead of accelerating as economists had forecast.

-The data encouraged traders to scale back bets for how much the Fed will raise interest rates at its next meeting.
+The inflation data encouraged traders to scale back bets on how much the Fed will raise interest rates at its next meeting.

 Interest rates help set where prices go across financial markets and higher rates tend to pull down prices for everything from stocks to commodities to crypto.

-Other reports this week will show how inflation is doing at the and whether US households are still ratcheting down their expectations for coming inflation, an influential data point for Fed officials.
+Other reports this week will show how inflation is doing at the wholesale level and whether US households are still ratcheting down their expectations for coming inflation, an influential data point for Fed officials.

-Prices for bonds soared immediately after the inflation report's release, pulling their yields lower.
-The yield on the two-year Treasury, which tends to track expectations for the Fed, fell to 3.19 per cent from 3.27 per cent late Tuesday.

 Recession worries have built as the highest inflation in 40 years squeezes households and corporations around the world.